Namibia Cricket Ground

-Namibia Cricket Ground, known as the FNB Namibia Cricket Ground for sponsorship reasons, is a cricket ground under construction in Windhoek, Namibia.
-It is slated to be the headquarters of cricket in Namibia.
+Namibia Cricket Ground is a cricket ground in Windhoek, Namibia.
+It is the headquarters of cricket in Namibia.

 The ground was completed in October 2025.
-Later that month, it was inaugurated as Cricket Namibia’s first official stadium by hosting a one-off T20I match between South Africa and Namibia, which Namibia won by four wickets.
-The stadium has been developed on a budget of four million USD and is expected to be one of the host grounds for the 2027 Cricket World Cup.
+Later that month, it was inaugurated as Cricket Namibia’s first official stadium by hosting a one-off Twenty20 International match between South Africa and Namibia, the first meeting between the two teams, which Namibia won by four wickets.
+The stadium has been developed on a budget of $4 million USD and is expected to be one of the host grounds for the 2027 Cricket World Cup.

+Namibia hosted one of its major global ICC tournaments, the 2026 ICC Under-19 Men’s Cricket World Cup, featuring 16 teams.
+The event, co-hosted by Zimbabwe and Namibia, featured eight group matches at the Namibia Cricket Ground.

+Previously, Namibia hosted only regional qualifiers and division-level tournaments featuring six to eight teams.

+The ground was selected as the venue for the 2026 Namibia T20 Tri-Series, also featuring Zimbabwe and South Africa.
+It subsequently hosted the three-match ODI series between Namibia and South Africa immediately following the tri-nation series.